kestr31/War-Thunder-Logger/README.md

 ## 4. HOW-TO-RUN

-- Get a private IP address of a host running War Thunder
+- Obtain the private IP address of the host running War Thunder.
-- If you want to make a logging data persistent, set data directoy and map
+- To make logged data persistent, set the data directory and map it accordingly.
-- Template of `docker run` command is suggested as following:
+- A template for the `docker run` command is suggested as follows:

 ```shell
 docker run -it -d --rm --net host \